sinaasadiyan/bintohex/README.md

 An example is provided in the .py file.
 There is no need to any Python environment.
-Just use [Google Colab](https://colab.new) that allows you to write and execute Python in your browser.
+Just use [Google Colab](https://colab.new) to write and execute Python in your browser.